-McGinty returns to the group following a five-year break which saw him take to L.A. and break on to TV through the hit show “Glee”.
-At just 18, he crooned his way to joint-first place in the first season of “The Glee Project,” a talent show searching for the next stars to join the “Glee” cast.
+McGinty returned to the group following a five-year break which saw him take to L.A. and break on to TV through the hit show “Glee”.
+At just 18, he crooned his way to the joint-first place in the first season of “The Glee Project,” a talent show searching for the next stars to join the “Glee” cast.

-McGinty’s success saw him land a recurring role in through the third season and part of the fourth season of the FOX show, playing an Irish foreign exchange student, Rory Flanagan.
+McGinty’s success saw him land a recurring role in the third season and part of the fourth season of the FOX show, playing an Irish foreign exchange student, Rory Flanagan.

-He tells the Herald, “I look back on it very fondly.
+He told the Herald, “I look back on it very fondly.
 I was going in at 18 years old.
 Even though I was with Celtic Thunder for four years, I was very young.
 I’m still young now.
 I went out to Los Angeles myself.
 I was looking at everything with my eyes wide open.
 I was very innocent and pretty naive about it all.”

 Although a member of Celtic Thunder for four years while a teenager, McGinty returned home to Derry and attended school between tours.
 It was through “Glee” that he moved to L.A., where he has spent the past four years, and where he plans to stay to continue his work in music and acting.
-The worldwide smash “Glee” came to a close last month but due to scheduling conflicts, McGinty was unable to take part in the show’s two-hour finale featuring all previous Glee members.
+The worldwide smash “Glee” came to a close in 2015 but due to scheduling conflicts, McGinty was unable to take part in the show’s two-hour finale featuring all previous Glee members.

-While in L.A., McGinty has also worked on a solo album and sought to improve his acting skills, taking speech lessons to perfect his American accent.
+While in L.A., McGinty also worked on a solo album and sought to improve his acting skills, taking speech lessons to perfect his American accent.
 The music on his solo album will differ from the theme of Celtic Thunder and will be different to his previous work.
 He says, “There is a Coldplay vibe, Sam Smith vibe to it.”

 In December 2016, Damian McGinty released his first full-length solo album, "This Christmas Time!"